DataDog/integrations-core/mysql/README.md

 # Troubleshooting

-You may observe one of the following common problems in the output of the Datadog agent's `info` subcommand:
+You may observe one of these common problems in the output of the Datadog agent's `info` subcommand.

 ### Agent cannot authenticate
 ```